• Skip to primary navigation

 Instructions

 1. Get your overnight oats container ready: You have a few different options.
 My favorite containers are Mason jars or Weck jars.
 Any sealable container will work.
-You'll want if to be able to hold about 2 cups.
+You’ll want it to be able to hold about 2 cups.
 You want room for all those toppings.

 2. Add the Dry Ingredients: Start by adding the dry ingredients to your container.
 Mix them up with a spoon.

-3. Add the Wet Ingredients: Add the greek yogurt (if you are making your overnight oats with yogurt), and then the milk.
-You'll also add the sweetness, vanilla, and salt at this step.
+3. Add the Wet Ingredients: Add the Greek yogurt (if you are making your overnight oats with yogurt) and then the milk.
+You’ll also add the sweetness, vanilla, and salt at this step.

 5. Store: Cover each container.
 If you are using glasses or mugs, you can cover the containers with plastic wrap.